 How We Can Help

-At Chiumento Dwyer Hertel Grant, we’re here to help you seek full compensation for your injuries after an accident.
+At Chiumento Law, PLLC, we’re here to help you seek full compensation for your injuries after an accident.
 Our trusted attorneys have over 45 years or experience helping clients across Flagler and Volusia counties recover maximum compensation after devastating accidents, and we want to do the same for you.

 Our compassionate personal injury attorneys have deep roots in this community.
 With two offices and 13 lawyers on staff, we have the resources and skills to tackle even the most complicated cases, while serving you with the respect and personal attention you deserve.

-If you were injured in an accident caused by someone else’s negligence, contact Chiumento Dwyer Hertel Grant to learn how much your case might be worth.
+If you were injured in an accident caused by someone else’s negligence, contact Chiumento Law, PLLC to learn how much your case might be worth.
 Call us today at 386-445-8900 or contact us via our online contact form.